mihird94/mystery_in_history/README.md

 **In This project, I will try to find out who actually wrote the disputed essays.
 Please read the markdown for a detailed project report.

 Approach Used:-
--K-means Clustering
+1. K-means Clustering
--Decison Tree Analysis
+2. Decison Tree Analysis

 *Using Clustering Approaches:-